ahape/pokered/README.md

     `<` comparison when it should have been a `<=` comparison (allowing one value to sneakily show up false) when checking `if (randomValue < moveAccuracy)`.
 -   Fixed Focus Energy/Dire Hit glitch.
-This glitch made it so that the move Focus Energy and the item Dire Hit (which are virtual identical in their effects) decrease your chance of getting a critical hit, rather than boosting it.
+This glitch made it so that the move Focus Energy and the item Dire Hit (which are virtually identical in their effects) decrease your chance of getting a critical hit, rather than boosting it.
 -   Changed "critical hit" mechanics.
 In Pokemon Red/Blue, critical hits would